ampache/ampache/docs/API-CHANGELOG.md

 * API6
   * playlist_edit: Add songs if you're a collaborator and ignore edit parameters if you fail has_access check
   * catalog_add: Do not return an object.
 (We return a single item)
+  * bookmark_create: Do not return an object.
+(We return a single item)

 ### Fixed